-There are less than two dozen eating and drinking establishments currently located in the Meriden TOD Study Area.
-But two new restaurants opened in the TOD District in 2014 (Ninas cafe, El Condado Grille) and one is expanding (Eben-Ezer Restaurant), which shows some signs of growth.
-However, this total remains on the low end of the range, as compared to a number of similar station areas examined in the Northeast region.
-Five of the station areas evaluated in the study featured between 28 and 94 restaurants or food service establishments, indicating that the TOD area will likely realize increasing demand for dining and drinking establishments, as build-out occurs.
+are currently located in the Meriden TOD Study Area, as of 2011.
+This total is on the low end of the range, as compared to a number of similar station areas examined in the Northeast region.
+Five of the station areas evaluated featured between 28 and 94 restaurants or food service establishments, indicating that the TOD area will likely realize increasing demand for dining and drinking establishments, as build-out occurs.